LibreCAD/docs/guides/completion.rst

 #.
 Starting with the drawing open in the drawing window, switch to print preview window by clicking the **Print Preview** icon |icon02|.
 The drawing will automatically adjust to "fit the page" as it is currently configured.
 #.
 Open the **Drawing Preferences** (**Options -> Current Drawing Preferences**) and check the paper layout ("Format", "Orientation" and "Margins") for the current drawing as desired: e.g. A4, Landscape, Top, Bottom Left and Right Margins and click **OK**.
 Adjust the layout if necessary.
 #.
 Click the **Fit to Page** icon |icon13| on the toolbar.
 This will ensure the drawing is scaled to fit the current paper format and centered on the page.
-Note the scale in the text-box of the print preview tool-bar.
+Note the scale in the text-box of the print preview toolbar.
 #.
 If required, adjust the scale using a *smaller* ratio than the "Fit to Page" scale, e.g. use "1:2" if "1.18" is the calculated scale, for the drawing by:

     - Selecting a predefined scale from the drop-down, or